antonio-castellon/module-postgresql/README.md

         * @return - true if te operation was sucessfully done

 ##### Execute an SQL sentence directly
-Use it carefully, only in case that a complex SQL sentence is needed.
+Use it carefully, only in case that a need of a complex SQL sentence.

     execute(sql, params)
         * @param sql - SQL sentence to be executed